jhurray/JHPullToRefreshKit/README.md

 ####<a name="anchor-options"></a> JHRefreshControlAnchorPosition

 This is how the animation view is anchored when the scroll view has been scrolled down past its height.
 (While offset > height).
+Defaults to *Top*.

 * *JHRefreshControlAnchorPositionTop:* The animation view will stick to the top.
 <div>